ZHE-DA/DA-STC/image_udass/seg/README.md

 found in [experiments.py](experiments.py).
 The generated configs will be stored in `configs/generated/`.

+(The core code will be available soon.)

 ## Evaluation

 A trained model can be evaluated using:

 ```shell
 sh test.sh work_dirs
 ```

+The checkpoints should be downloaded and be put in ./work_dirs.

 The predictions are saved for inspection to `work_dirs/preds`